ruv/easyforth/index.markdown

 You may have noticed that this editor is different from the others: it has an HTML5 Canvas element built in.
 I've created a very simple memory-mapped interface for drawing onto this canvas.
 The canvas is split up into 24 x 24 "pixels" which can be black or white.
-The first pixel is found at the memory address given by the variable `graphics`, and the rest of the pixels are offsets from the variable.
+The first pixel is found at the memory location given by the constant `graphics`, and the rest of the pixels are offsets from this location.
 So, for example, to draw a white pixel in the top-left corner you could run

     1 graphics !